adam-rumpf/social-transit-network-analysis/README.md

 # social-transit-network-analysis

-Preprocessing tools for analyzing the input network for a research project of mine dealing with a public transit design model with social access objectives.
+Preprocessing tools for analyzing the input network for a research project of mine dealing with a public transit design model with social access objectives (see project home page [here](https://github.com/adam-rumpf/social-transit)).
 This is meant for use in analyzing the network after preprocessing with [social-transit-solver-single](https://github.com/adam-rumpf/social-transit-solver-single), with which this repository shares a large amount of code.

 Specifically, this is a set of programs meant for performing the following tasks: